shumwaymark/sentinelcam/README.rst

    :alt: Sketch of basic camwatcher design

-This design exploits two of the enhancements made to the **imagenode** module described above supporting **Outpost** functionality: log and video publishing over ZMQ as configurable options.
+This design exploits two of the enhancements made to the **imagenode** module described above supporting **Outpost** functionality: log and image publishing over ZMQ as configurable options.

 The **camwatcher** employs a Python ``asyncio`` event loop running a set of coroutines with